Displaying Source Code(s)

 string specified in the argument.

-NUMVAL-C Same as NUMVAL but currency and decimal points are ignored
+NUMVAL-C Same as NUMVAL but currency and decimal points are

 during